Art-Sells/Arells/Build-Notes.md

 - - Look at notes for openings.
 - - Add "Discord" section for any questions
 - - - Discord welcome to Arells: is a ledger that portrays how your investments would look if no bear markets existed.
+- - Test to see if can implement NEXT_PUBLIC to something else in test...

 ### Other (if Time Permits)
 - Flip sloth pngs horizontally